michaelnordmeyer/jekyll-theme-emojification/README.md

 ### Remove Content from Search Engine

 If some posts or pages should not appear in search engines, they can be removed from the `sitemap.xml`, which helps search engines to find content.
-Additionally, a hidden header is added to the content, to which respectable search engines adhere.
+Additionally, a hidden header disallowing the indexing is added to the content, which respectable search engines follow.
 Add this to frontmatter to achieve this:

 ```yaml
 ---